Wire Pass and Shooting Drill

 All of TeamSnap's ebooks, articles, and stories in one place.
 Access Now

-This is an offensive basketball play for youth basketball…
+This offensive basketball play for youth basketball teams…

-This offensive basketball play works well for youth basketball…
+This offensive basketball play is for youth basketball teams…